BigThunderSR/homeassistant-addons-bigthundersr/sms-gateway/DOCS.md

     MQTT_Send: send_sms
     ADDON_Logging: INFO

 - GSM_Mode :
   - 'modem' ('api' under construction)
 - GSM_Device:
   - /dev/ttyUSBx
   - /dev/ttyACMx
   - /dev/serial/by-id/...... (this one is preferable)
     - it is recommended to use a "by-id" path to the device if one exists, as it is not subject to change if other devices are added to the system.
     - You may find the correct value for this by going to Settings -> System -> Hardware and then look for USB details.

+### Troubleshooting Device Access Issues

+If you encounter errors like "device exception while opening /dev/ttyUSBx":

+1. **Check the device path**:
+   - The exact path may change depending on what other USB devices are connected
+   - In Home Assistant, go to Settings -> System -> Hardware -> "..." menu -> "All Hardware"
+   - Look for entries with "tty" or "serial" that match your GSM modem
+   - Using `/dev/serial/by-id/...` paths is more reliable than `/dev/ttyUSBx` paths

+2. **Check permissions**:
+   - The add-on should have proper permissions through the configuration
+   - If using a USB hub, try connecting the modem directly to the machine
+   - Some modems require a few seconds to initialize - try restarting the add-on after waiting

+3. **Test with different device paths**:
+   - If `/dev/ttyUSB0` doesn't work, try `/dev/ttyUSB1` through `/dev/ttyUSB9`
+   - Some modems appear as `/dev/ttyACM0` or similar
+   - Check if your modem has multiple interfaces (some have separate interfaces for data and control)

+4. **Check if other services are using the device**:
+   - Only one program can access the serial port at a time
+   - Check if any other add-ons might be trying to use the same device

 - GSM_PIN:
   - Pin code of the Sim
 - GSM_AUTH:
   - Comma separated list of authorized mobile numbers to receive sms from.
 Other will be rejected by the add-on
 - MQTT_Receive:
   - Topic on which add-on will publish received SMS
 - MQTT_Send:
   - Topic on which HA will publish SMS to be sent by the add-on
 - ADDON_Logging:
   - use python logging levels
     - DEBUG, INFO, WARNING, ERROR, CRITICAL

 ### Home Assistant Sending SMS example

 Automation and Script example

     alias: test_send_sms